Utilize your resources!

 The CCRI Veteran Services Office is committed to being a resource to all VA education beneficiaries.
 Our mission is to assist veterans, service members and dependents in the pursuit of their educational goals by maintaining up-to-date information on current programs and resources.
 Through a combination of experience with the educational system and contacts within the VA, we can help you with any aspect of your higher education.
 For questions on benefits and available services, please email to [email protected].

 The Writing Center helps students with online resources, in-person tutoring, and online tutoring.
-Here are guidelines for the Fall 2020 semester.
+Here are guidelines for the upcoming semester.

 The Liston Campus Writing Center will be open on Tuesdays and Wednesdays from 8 am–2 pm.
 Students are required to make an appointment before coming to the center and must wear a mask and practice social distancing.
 To make an appointment and for more information, students can email Julia Micks at [email protected].